nitindeshpande/polarfire-soc-documentation/index.md

 Choose a starting point from the following list depending on what you want to do next.

 ### FPGA designers
-If you want to view the the PolarFire SoC reference design and modify it, please click [here](https://github.com/polarfire-soc/icicle-kit-reference-design).
+To explore the PolarFire SoC reference libero design and modify it, click [here](https://github.com/polarfire-soc/icicle-kit-reference-design).
 ### Linux application developers
 Choose your favaourite build system from the following list.
 ##### Yocto